sathwick-p/gprxy/docs/cli.md

 ### **Phase 7: Connection Pooling (Critical for Scale)**

-**Proxy doesn't create a new PostgreSQL connection every time!**
+The proxy doesn't create a new PostgreSQL connection every time.

 Instead, it uses a **connection pool**:

 1. Proxy checks: Do I have a pool for `app_writer@myapp`?
 2. If pool exists:
    - Check: Are there idle connections in the pool?
-   - If yes: Grab one (reuse existing connection) ← FAST!
+   - If yes: Grab one (reuse existing connection) ← fast
    - If no: Create new connection (max 50 per pool)
 3. If pool doesn't exist:
    - Create new pool for `app_writer@myapp`